llamaqwerty/fortnite-builds-archive/README.md

 I am implementing requirements necessary if you want your CDN's links included on here.
 Your links must actively work for the majority of people.
 The links must be capable of fully downloading without any issues.
 The bandwidth cap should not be so low that it takes several hours to fully download with the exception of slow internet.
 If you don't resolve any of these issues, then it will be removed for good no matter the circumstances.

 # Notes
-I am not the owner of any of these builds and am not resposible for any of the drives they are on.
+I am not the owner of any of these builds and am not resposible for any of the wesbites they are on.
+Keep in mind some links may say they provide a certain version when they have been proven to actually be a different version.

 If you want to download builds using manifests, you can [get Legendary from here](https://drive.google.com/drive/u/0/folders/1NXsfDJEwNBanjWFaLaZH7q3IdY3eKuEE) and [get manifests from here](https://github.com/polynite/fn-releases)